ben-ng/stratosphere/Readme.md

 ```

 ## The Assets File

+You can either use a JSON file, or a `.js` file that exports an array.

 ```js
 // If you serve lots of static assets like fonts, it might be helpful